michielappelman/se.appelman.emoji-workflow/README.md

-# Emoji Workflow for Alfred 2
+# Emoji Workflow for Alfred 3

+Tested on Alfred 3, please let me know if it also works on Alfred 2.

 To install: `git clone` in your `Alfred.alfredpreferences/workflows/` directory.